FlexMeasures/flexmeasures/documentation/dev/docker-compose.rst

 ----------------------------------

 A very important aspect of this stack is if it can be put to interesting use.
-For this, developers need to be able to script things like just did with the toy tutorial.
+For this, developers need to be able to script things ― like we just did with the toy tutorial.

 Note that instead of starting a console in the containers, we can also send commands to them right away.
 For instance, we sent the complete ``flexmeasures show beliefs`` command and then viewed the output on our own machine.